maxoakes/arma3-missions/README.md

     * For recreating this mission in other maps, the following objects are needed in the mission editor:
         * Some number of west (blufor) units.
 This implimentation has 8.
 Can be placed anywhere
         * One "respawn_west" marker
-        * One ammobox with variable name "arsenal"
-        * One small light source like a camping lantern with variable name "lamp"
         * One vehicle that can carry at least the maximum number of players with variable name "extract"
         * One marker to indicate an HQ location with variable name "confirmed"
         * One marker to indicate a meeting location with the variable name "meeting"